When it comes to showcasing your business or medical practice, make sure you stand out from the clutter and create something that is Instagrammable.

-Do not make the mistake of spending money on swag and branded activations and forgetting to photograph all of your hard work.
+Do not make the mistake of spending money on swag and brand activations and forgetting to photograph all of your hard work.
 These branded assets can be leveraged long-term for other press and marketing materials if you capture them on camera.

-If you want to compete in a saturated Instagram market, you need a high volume of fresh content, which comes in the form of branded images.
+PR Tip: If you want to compete in a saturated Instagram market, you need a high volume of fresh content, which comes in the form of branded images.

 More marketing dollars are being deployed for traditional photographers than ever before.
 In fact, there is a resurgence of hiring traditional photographers for Instagram marketing because having strong visual branding and fresh creative is key.
 Photographers working alongside social media marketers can help your business by creating a professional agency appearance on your social platforms without paying agency fees.

-Sure, you can take some of these yourself on an iPhone, but if you want to make your feed stand out, you will need to invest in a photographer quarterly for branded assets.
+Sure, you can take some of these yourself on an iPhone, but if you want to make your Instagram feed stand out, you will need to invest in a photographer quarterly for branded assets.
 The photos should be distributed across all of your social media marketing platforms after the event.